Thermodynamics of Einstein-Gauss-Bonnet Black Holes under the Generalized Uncertainty Principle: Abstract

 \section{Abstract}

-We explore the impact of the Generalized Uncertainty Principle (GUP) on the thermodynamics of five-dimensional Einstein-Gauss-Bonnet (EGB) black holes.
-A modified mass-temperature relation is derived under the assumption of local equilibrium, revealing that the black hole evolves into a stable remnant with a finite temperature, rather than completely evaporating.
-The corrected entropy, obtained within this framework, deviates from the commonly expected logarithmic form and aligns with similar findings in higher-dimensional Schwarzschild-Tangherlini spacetimes.
-Our results support the argument that the GUP-induced corrections to the black hole entropy are sensitive to the dimension of spacetime.
+We explore the impact of the Generalized Uncertainty Principle(GUP) on the thermodynamics of five-dimensional Einstein-Gauss-Bonnet(EGB) black holes.
+A modified mass–temperature relation is derived under the assumption of local equilibrium, revealing that the black hole evolves into a stable remnant with a finite temperature, rather than undergoing complete evaporation.
+The modified entropy, obtained within this framework, deviates from the commonly expected logarithmic form.
+However, considering a linear GUP, which is obtained by combining Doubly Special Relativity (DSR) with the usual GUP, yields a logarithmic correction to the entropy similar to that of a five-dimensional Schwarzschild–Tangherlini black hole.
+However, the leading order term in the entropy of the EGB black hole is purely due to the underlying spacetime geometry, making the logarithmic term a higher order correction, unlike the case of the five-dimensional Schwarzschild black hole, where the leading order correction is logarithmic.
+Our results support the conjecture that the GUP-induced corrections to black hole entropy are sensitive to the dimensionality of spacetime.